mnguye49/finalProject/SRS.md

   * **Preconditions:** The user must have a valid email account and not be logged in before they can register for a rewards account.
   * **Postconditions:** After the user successfully registers, they must have a rewards account that they can log in and out of.
 In future orders, they must also receive the rewards promised to them after a certain amount of orders or money spent.
 The website must have the user's information in the system so that it can verify who the said user is.
 * **UC-3**
   * **Description:** The user wants to customize their order.
 They can choose what flavor of cake and what type of frosting they want.
 The user is sent to a page that allows them to choose which fillings and toppings they want on their cake.
+The website will notify if the user wants to add a message on the cake and show a preview of the finished product.
+  * **Actors:** Customer/User and Website
+  * **Preconditions:** The user must be on the website in order for customization of their cake.
+  * **Postconditions:** After customizing their cake, the user will be able to see the final product and the final price.
+* **UC-4**
+  * **Description:** The user wants to pick up their order.
+They can choose to pick up at the nearest shop and enter the state they live in.
+The website searches for any nearby locations in that state and returns them to the page.
+The user chooses which shop they wanted and the order will be delivered.
+  * **Actors:** Customer/User, Workers, and Website
+  * **Preconditions:** The user must be on the website and fill out their order and payment info.
+The user then selects to pick up their order.
+  * **Postconditions:** After selecting the location to pick up their order, the user will receive their order when they arrive.
+The workers at the location will receive the order and start making it for the customer.
+The customer will be notified that the order has be sent to the location of the shop.

 ## User Stories